brentstineman/ButtonPong/README.md

 _**Note:** In the lower right corner of the IDE, you should see the name of your device listed with a slowly flashing blue icon, the "breathing" state of your Photon.
 If your device is not listed, click on the name that is to select your device (you may have multiple devices selected).
 If no devices are listed, then proceed back to the setup steps for the device and make sure its associated with your particle user account._

 ## Connecting the Device to the API
 Particlel provides a cloud back end to interact with devices.
 Button Leverages this to help the device call and be called by the API.
-The first step is to set up the web hooks for allow the device to call the API.
+The device publishes an event, and the cloud back end uses an integration webhook to perform an action.
+So to connect the API, we need to set up the integrations to call our Azure Function API.

 Before we start, we need to capture some information.
 From the Azure infrastructure:
 - the root URL of the App Service that our API is hosted in... \<myname\>.azurewebsites.net